Maine Passes First ‘Quiet Hour’ Law Protecting Residents’ Right to Daily Stillness

 PIN IT

-Strict Decibel Limits Set the Tone
+Local Limits Set the Standards

 Interior design of modern spacious apartment with necessary furniture and appliances with TV set and air conditioner